 For the 2004/2005 Fall TV season, she became a regular on the short-lived Rob Lowe series Dr. Vegas, but when it ended, quickly moved back to features, playing Debra Messing's self-absorbed sister in The Wedding Date (2005).
 However, it was her role as the needy but endearing Ashley in the independent film Junebug (2005) that brought her the most attention.
 Critics raved about her performance and she went on not only to win the Special Jury Prize at the 2005 Sundance Film Festival and a Broadcast Frilm Critics Association Award, but her first Academy Award nomination in the Best Supporting Actress category.

 She earned a Golden Globe for Best Actress in a Motion Picture and her fifth Academy Award nomination when she starred in the Academy Award-nominated film American Hustle (2013).
 She won her second Golden Globe for her role in Big Eyes (2014).
-More recently, she starred in the DC comics remake Batman v Superman: Dawn of Justice (2016), the space drama Arrival (2016), and the drama thriller Nocturnal Animals (2016).
+She starred in the DC comics remake Batman v Superman: Dawn of Justice (2016), the space drama Arrival (2016), and the drama thriller Nocturnal Animals (2016).
 She reprises her role as Lois Lane in Justice League (2017).

 She is engaged to her longtime boyfriend, actor Darren Le Gallo.
 In 2010, Amy gave birth to the couple's first child, a girl named Aviana Olea Le Gallo.